Computational Design of Alloy Nanostructures for Optical Sensing of Hydrogen: Results and Discussion

 \subsubsection{Pd--Au--H nanodisks}

 We now turn to the impact of Au on the extinction spectra.
+For comparison with previous experimental studies \cite{NugDarZhd18, DarKhaTom21}, we focus on 25\% Au which provides a trade-off between suppressing the hysteresis and avoiding the decrease in H absorption with increased Au concentration (\autoref{sfig:hydrogen-content-at-pressure}).
 The introduction of 25\% Au has a relatively small effect on the optical response (\autoref{fig:AuPdH-spectra}).
 Some changes in the extinction spectra can, however, be identified.
 For the most part, introducing Au leads to a broader extinction spectrum with slightly lower peak amplitude and a weaker tendency for peak splitting (\autoref{fig:AuPdH-spectra}g--i).
 This is consistent with the observation that the \glspl{dos} and the \glspl{df} are typically smoothed by adding Au to Pd; features are blurred out by the chemical disorder.
 In the case of large \gls{ar} and high H content, however, the \gls{lspr} peak becomes sharper and more intense with increasing Au content (\autoref{fig:AuPdH-spectra}f).
 This sharpening is a consequence of the increased distance between d band and Fermi level in systems with high Au and/or H content (\autoref{fig:dos}c), which reduces the ability of the d electrons to screen the \gls{lspr} at low energies.
 Peak splitting occurs in the high H limit for Pd--Au nanodisks as well, but the evolution of the high-energy peak with size or H content is considerably less regular compared to the case of Pd.
 This is related to the corresponding somewhat irregular evolution of the alloy \glspl{df} which is caused by the imperfect representation of the chemical order due to limited system size.

-In the case of Pd--H, the H concentration range that is relevant under common thermodynamic conditions is rather wide, while it is more narrow in Pd--Au--H (\autoref{sfig:hydrogen-content-at-pressure}).
-As a consequence, we have chosen to restrict the maximum H concentration considered in the following sensitivity analysis to $c_\text{H} < 0.67 - c_\text{Au}$.
-The exact limit is not of great importance since the studied shifts are generally linear with H concentration for hydrogen pressures $\lesssim \unit[1]{bar}$.
-Extinction spectra for H concentrations above this threshold are shown with dashed lines in \autoref{fig:AuPdH-spectra}(f--i).